Christopher Nevinson (1889-1946)

 And a leaflet issued by the Ministry of Labour for the ship-building industry said 'The average woman takes to welding as readily as she takes to knitting once she has overcome any initial nervousness due to sparks.'

-This lithograph can be found in Print Room Box 6.
+This print can be found in Prints and Drawings Study Room box EDUC 6.